Bletchley Park, the Enigma, and the Bombe

-Hut 6, beyond Hut 3 above, housed Cryptanalysis of German Army and Air Force ciphergrams.
+Hut 6, the grey structure beyond the red Hut 3, housed Cryptanalysis of German Army and Air Force ciphergrams.

-Hut 6, at left in the first picture below, housed cryptanalysis of German Army and Air Force cryptograms.
+Hut 6, at left below, housed cryptanalysis of German Army and Air Force cryptograms.

-Alan Turing lived in "the Cottage", seen in the last picture above.
+Alan Turing lived in "the Cottage", seen here.
 The Cottage sits beside the carriage house and the Mansion.
 The turret with the windows at top led to his room.

 Dilly Knox, John Jeffreys, and others lived in other rooms of the Cottage.

 While GCHQ, the Government Communications Headquarters, had mostly moved out in 1946, they continued to use this training facility into, I think, the early to mid 1980s.
 It looks like a medium-sized battered elementary school.
 This is up the rise beyond H block.

 H Block, seen here, is in worse shape.

 Below we are walking from H Block down between D Block (visible to the left) and E Block (off to the right).